Imagine a world where we all spoke one language.

 While it would be an overstatement to say that Babbel begins with challenging content from the get-go (#itdoesnt), it does resist the temptation to spoon-feed learners like they’re in kindergarten.

-New concepts are introduced regularly and at a quicker rate than many other language learning platforms.
+New concepts are introduced regularly and at a quicker rate than many other language learning apps and platforms.
 This, however, can make the user feel as though they’re a hamster trying to keep up with a wheel (at least it did for me).

 Another feature that sets it apart from other platforms in this respect is that there’s more flexibility in moving around the courses.
 Rather than declaring puritanically that you can’t study current affairs before aquatic life, Babbel takes a relaxed, laissez-faire approach—something more in line with natural language acquisition.